When we talk about healthcare in India, not many of us would have anything good to say.

 That aside, there is no doubt that many of these private hospitals are really a class apart - true state of the art, with well qualified army of doctors at the helm of affairs.

 Apollo Hospitals, besides a few handful others, are one such trustable group providing world class treatment.
-They have the latest equipments and research facilities which they constantly upgrade.
+They have the latest equipment and research facilities which they constantly upgrade.
 Their robotic surgery is truely one of a kind, which is available only at the best of the best hospitals.

 Some of the other treatments provided by them are : Radiosurgery ( Novalis TX, Cyberknife ), Liver Transplant, Bone Marrow Transplant, Hand & Microsurgery, Infertility Care, Cosmetic Surgery, Oral & Maxillofacial Surgery, Birmingham Hip Resurfacing, Stem Cell Transplant, Emergency & Trauma Services, Minimally Invasive Coronary Artery Surgery, Bariatric Surgery, MRI-HIFU - Non-Surgical treatment of Uterine Fibroids, The Renaissance Robotic Surgical System, PET-MR Suite, and the latest offering their G scan - an Open Standing MRI scanner launched at Apollo Delhi!
 Visit their website/links to learn more!